idleberg/node-is-cson/README.md

 Default: `false`

 Since CSON is a superset of *well-formatted* JSON, this library runs *strict* tests for CSON only.
-Enabling this option will also validate JSON.
+Enabling this option will also validate JSON, with CSON-specific features (such as trailing commas or single quotes) taking precedence.

 <details>
 <summary><strong>Example</strong></summary>